yws888/website_for_TAP/README.md

 Technical Requirements:
 ## 1. Usage of ORM:

-This site is built with Django, which implements an Object-relational Mapper (ORM) that maps Python objects/classes (code) to relational database (SQL is used here) statements.
+This site is built with Django, which implements an Object-relational Mapper (ORM) that maps Python objects/classes (code) to relational database (SQLite is used here) statements.
 The code for these objects is located in the models.py file.